Nitrogen Narcosis: Some Science

 Critical Flicker Fusion Frequency

-CFFF tests are used relatively frequently to determine the level of attention.
+CFFF tests are used relatively often to determine a person’s level of attention.

-What is done there?
+What do they do in these tests?
 An LED light flickers at a frequency that continues to increase.
 At some point, a person only perceives the flickering as constant light, so our ability to distinguish the individual periods of time in which the dot appears and disappears is limited.
 When exactly this happens can take place at different moments for different people – i.e. at different flicker frequencies.
 In reality, the dot is never really “continuous”, it just flickers faster and faster.
 The test is therefore carried out to determine the frequency up to which the test person can still recognize the flickering as such.

 In most cases, the transition of perception from “flickering” to “continuous light” occurs at a frequency between 22 and 90 Hz, i.e. at 22-90 pulses per second.